turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 * `git checkout master`
 * Take a look at the files in your editor.
 All of the changes are gone! (well, not really -- they're just in our other branch)
 * `git merge feature1` will merge your commits from feature1 branch into master

+#### Looking back at previous versions

+* `git log`
+* `git show SHA:path/to/file.rb` shows the file at that point in time
+* press return to scroll through a long output
+* type `q` to get back to command prompt when looking at a long output
+* `git show SHA` shows the diff to that file at that specific commit

 #### Github